brandur/sorg/content/fragments/hide-dirty.md

 ---
-title: Fixing a Slow Git $PS1 Prompt
+title: Fixing a slow git $PS1 prompt
 published_at: 2016-11-17T04:42:17Z
 hook: A simple trick to measurably improve prompt performance in a large Git repository.